Humans are visual creatures, so visual, that colors can play a vital role in influencing our purchasing decisions.

-You know when you think about really HIGH END EXPENSIVE ITEMS?
+Do you know when you think about really HIGH-END EXPENSIVE ITEMS?
 Yeah, you normally don’t think of the color orange do you?

 On the flip side, a really dark tone of orange can be associated with frustration and immaturity.

-Can you think of one of the biggest companies in the world that uses the color orange in a positive connotation?
+Can you think of one of the biggest companies in the world that use the color orange in a positive connotation?

 If you said Amazon, then you’re right!

 When you think of Amazon, you probably associate it with really good customer service (which is the warmth & friendliness positives of orange)

 And they are known for having the best deals out there which they use to their advantage by associating their brand with being cheap.